 "It's because I'm in love with you."

-Before I could properly react, Potter had suddenly closed the distance between us and was cupping my face in his hands.
-I could feel his palms, calloused but warm, against my skin, and I was suddenly aware that every detail of his face was visible to me now.
-The tiny scar above his eyebrow, thrown into clarity by the silver moonlight...
-His hazel eyes, dark and bright all at the same time...
+Before I could properly react, Potter was suddenly closing the distance between us, stepping forward in two smooth, quick strides until we were nose-to-nose.
+His hands came to cup the sides of my face, gripping with surprising passion as his forehead bent gently to almost touch mine.
+I could feel his palms warm and calloused against my skin, and I was suddenly, freakishly aware of every detail of his face: the tiny scar slicing through his eyebrow, thrown into clarity by the silver moonlight; his hazel eyes, impossibly dark and bright at the same time...
 I was motionless.
-I couldn't even blink.
+My throat had constricted in surprise, leaving me too incredulous to even blink.

 "That's right."
-Potter murmured, and his eyes seemed to...liquefy, almost.
-"For years, I have been yearning for you, Agatha Bennett.
-And I had hoped that if I gallantly swooped in and saved you from the wrath of our DADA professor, you would realize your undying love for me.
-And then you'd throw yourself into my arms, and we'd elope from the castle and go to some place like Tahiti, where we would have an impromptu wedding on the beach shortly before riding away into the ocean the backs of two dolphins.
+Potter murmured, and his words were coming out rapid and precise, dispassionately clear, no disruptive strain of emotion riding through his tone.
+"For years I have been yearning for you, Agatha Bennett.
+I had hoped that if I gallantly swooped in and saved you from the wrath of our DADA professor, you would realize your undying love for me and throw yourself into my arms...
+Then we'd elope from Hogwarts to some vacation destination like Tahiti, where we'd have an impromptu wedding on the beach shortly before riding away to our happy ending on the backs of two dolphins.
 Not porpoises, mind you.
 Dolphins."

-"Wh—?"
-I began to say, but Potter placed a slender finger on my lips and leaned in closer.
-It was from combined effects of Potter's finger on my lips and the proximity of our faces that I promptly shut up.
+"What ?"
+I began to say, but Potter hastily pressed a slender finger against my lips and leaned in closer.
+It was from combined effects of Potter's touch and the proximity of our faces that I promptly shut up.

-quality to it.
-"Before you say anything, let me just tell you this.
-The way your bushy hair seems to come alive in the moonlight, the way you always act like you've smelled something foul whenever I come in close contact with you..."
-He paused, and then his voice changed back to it's normal, sarcastic tone.
+"Shh," he murmured, his voice taking on a strange, dramatic almost romantic quality to it.
+"Before you say anything, let me just tell you this: the way your bushy hair seems to come alive in the moonlight, the way you always act like you've smelled something foul whenever I come in close contact with you..."
+He paused, and then his voice snapped back to its normal, sarcastic tone and reality came crashing down.
 "It's a big turn on.
 Really."

 And then he was letting go of me and walking away.